Investment FAQs

 - A prospectus issued in which the investment strategy and risks are clearly defined, which investors acknowledge, by way of a declaration, that they have read and understand when they subscribe to the fund.

-The investor log/memorandum/ assessment form could be supported by a variety of documents obtained from the investor or from public sources which may include:
+The investor log/memorandum/ assessment form could be supported by a variety of documents obtained from the investor, or from public sources.
+These may include:

 - A copy of their latest tax return;